 Think of Croatia, and you’ll likely see visions of sparkling beaches and summer days, not a fairytale Christmas market.
 Dear Reader, you would be wrong.
 Advent Zagreb, Zagreb’s Christmas market transforms the entire city into a winter wonderland.
 From late November until early January, Zagreb sparkles with holiday lights, smells of mulled wine (kuhano vino), and tastes like fritule (donuts).

-Skate in the Ice Park, “fool around” (eat, drink, and be merry) in the Fuliranje, shop for handmade souvenirs in picturesque Zrinjevac park, head underground for a polar vision in Grič tunnel, and have a mulled wine with a view on the Gradec Plateau.
+Skate in the Ice Park, “fool around” (eat, drink, and be merry) in the Fuliranje, shop for handmade souvenirs in picturesque Zrinjevac park, head underground for a polar vision in Grič tunnel, and have a mulled wine (kuhano vino), just about anywhere.
 There’s even an amusement park in Tuđmana park!

 Advent Zagreb is magic, and you simply have to experience it.

 IMPORTANT: Update for Advent Zagreb 2023

 Advent Zagreb will run from 2 December 2023 through 7 January 2024, with an “Advent Warm Up” beginning on 29 November.
 Due to construction in Upper Town, the locations are different.
 This video from Total Croatia should help.
 New events include pet-friendly events and loads of concerts.

 I’ve updated the map accordingly but have kept the post intact, as this is temporary for 2023.
 Please note that I have pulled the locations from various updates.
 To the best of my knowledge, this is accurate, but please forgive me if I have made any errors.

 In general, events held in Upper Town will move to the pedestrian zones and Josip Jelačić square and should be easily found.
 The Moon Garden will move to Zagreb’s beautiful Park Ribnjak.

 Advent Zagreb helped me choose Zagreb as a destination in Croatia